skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 #### Battle: Type A x 2 (2 AP)

 * The goal is to Petrify both Type A's with the Needle Fork.
-* Ideally, you would Petrify them both with only 2 hits total, but the probability if this is only 1%.
-A more reasonable target would be to Petrify both within 4 or less hits - that's a 5% (1/20) chance.
+* Ideally, you would Petrify them both with only 2 hits total, but the probability of this is only 1%.
+A more reasonable target would be to Petrify both within 4 or less hits &ndash; that's a 5% (1/20) chance.
 * Have Quina attack non-stop and everyone else Defend, only using a Potion on themselves or Quina if they get low on HP.
 * Keep in mind that the Type A's have 398 HP, so you may need to heal them as well, although chances are the battle will already have dragged on a bit too long if it comes to that.